-Note that mistakes could differ between the US and UK editions, and that many mistakes were corrected in later editions, thus they may not exist in your own copy.
+Note that mistakes could differ between the US and UK editions and that many mistakes were corrected in later editions, so they may not exist in your own copy.

 Harry Potter and the Philosopher‘s/Sorcerer‘s Stone